-My last – and perhaps most important – piece of advice regarding establishing a night time routine is this: leave enough time to fit it all in.
+My last – and perhaps most important – piece of advice regarding establishing a nighttime routine is this: leave enough time to fit it all in.

-My biggest challenge in adhering to a night time routine is actually shutting down for the day.
+My biggest challenge in adhering to a nighttime routine is actually shutting down for the day.
 I find it very difficult to “call it quits” and leave enough time for my hot shower and 20 minutes of reading.
 The night gets away from me too quickly!
 Does this ever happen to you?

 To combat this challenge, I’ve started setting an alarm that reminds me to get ready for bed.
 I’ve found it rather helpful.
 That being said, I’d love to hear if you have any other effective strategies; I sometimes keep snoozing that alarm and end up staying awake too late <eye roll here>.

 As I mentioned in last week’s post, using a bedtime routine doesn’t mean that you must do the exact same thing at the exact same time, every. single. day.
 Nevertheless, I do believe that maintaining consistency around your bedtime is key.
-It helps you prepare for the day ahead, take time to unwind, and pushes you to get that much needed sleep.
+It helps you prepare for the day ahead, take time to unwind, and pushes you to get that much-needed sleep.

 So for this week’s routine challenge, use the free worksheet below and organize a bedtime routine that works for YOU.
 Decide what you need to organize the day ahead of you, and how you want to unwind before bed.
-Then, working backwards, decide when you need to begin this routine so you get that healthy 7-8 hours a night.
+Then, working backward, decide when you need to begin this routine so you get that healthy 7-8 hours a night.
 Easy enough, right?

 So tell me, what’s included on your bedtime routine?
 How do you get yourself to bed at a decent hour?
 Share your tips below – I’d love to hear them!